Blizarre/marache.net/content/post/2024-07-03-rag-ai-search.md

 ## What does RAG or AI Search look like?

 From the point of view of the user, RAG is a sophisticated document search engine.
-You prompt it with a question, and it retrieves the relevant information from a document database.
-For instance, you might ask, "What is the name of the project manager on the Airbus project?" or "Who is Simon's manager?"
+You prompt it with a question, and it retrieves the relevant information from a document database and use that to give an answer.
+For instance, you might ask, "What is the name of the project manager on the Airbus project?" (the data could be in a confluence page) or "Who is Simon's manager?" (the data could be in an excel spreadsheet).
 The system then provides an answer, much like a chatbot.

 ### How does it work?